BraadMartin/simple-graphql-api/readme.md

 ### Development Plan ###

 I'm still learning about GraphQL and I'm using this plugin mostly to experiment.
-If this plugin proves useful I would love to keep building it out and add support for interacting with User resources and making authenticated requests to actually modify resources with PUT, POST, and DELETE requests.
+If this plugin proves useful I would love to keep building it out and add more ways to query resources (other than just by ID) and support for interacting with User resources and making authenticated requests to actually modify resources with PUT, POST, and DELETE requests.

+The first release of this plugin is version 0.8.0, with the intention that although the plugin is generally stable and ready to be used, there may be **breaking changes** made before the plugin hits 1.0.
+I wanted to get the plugin out there and get feedback on it early, but I know it still has a lot of room for improvement.
+Please help me make it better by letting me know if you find it useful and what if any changes you'd like to see.

 If anyone out there finds this kind of thing interesting I'd love to work together.
-The plugin is on [on Github](https://github.com/BraadMartin/simple-graphql-api "GraphQL API for WordPress") and issue filing and pull requests are always welcome. :)
+The plugin is on [on Github](https://github.com/BraadMartin/simple-graphql-api "Simple GraphQL API for WordPress") and issue filing and pull requests are always welcome. :)

 ## Installation ##